AdobeDocs/experience-manager-65.de-DE/help/communities/sites-console.md

 >[!NOTE]
 >
 >Sie können die Reihenfolge aller Funktionen in der Site-Struktur mit Ausnahme der Funktion oben ändern.
-Daher kann die Startseite der Communities site nicht geändert werden.
+Therefore, the home page of communities site cannot be changed.

 >[!CAUTION]
 >
->* Der Anzeigentitel kann ohne Nebenwirkungen geändert werden, es wird jedoch nicht empfohlen, den URL-Namen einer Community-Funktion zu bearbeiten, die zu einer Community-Site gehört.
+>* While the display title may be changed without side-effects, it is not recommended to edit the URL name of a community function belonging to a community site.
 >
 >
 Wenn Sie beispielsweise die URL umbenennen, wird die vorhandene UGC nicht verschoben, sodass die UGC verliert wird.